WilsonBillkia/ethereum-node/README.md

 # Ansible playbook for building ethereum nodes

-This is an ansible script which turns any suitably spec'ed linux target into either an execution/consensus geth node or a full validator node.

 This just copies the steps published here https://github.com/remyroy/ethstaker/blob/main/merge-goerli-prater.md.
-Thanks to remy - an excellent guide!
+Thanks for an excellent guide!

 NB This is configured for goerli - using the flag in the geth.service file in this repo.